Powered by Coverage.com (NPN: 19966249)

 -

 Why Travelers made our list: Travelers offers robust policy options that allow homeowners to customize their policies to meet their own needs.
 Potential endorsements include green home coverage, water backup and additional replacement cost coverage.
 There are a handful of ways you may save on your policy, including a bundling discount and one for protective devices such as smoke detectors.
 Travelers is one of the few insurers that offer both an endorsement and a discount to those who have a home that is certified green by the Leadership Energy and Environmental Design (LEED) organization.
 The carrier did score far below the J.D.
-Power segment average for customer service, which may be something to consider for homeowners who value service.
+Power segment average for customer satisfaction, which may be something to consider for homeowners who value service.

 Who Travelers may be good for: Travelers may be a good choice for you if you like to tweak the details of your policy to meet your own particular needs, especially if you own a LEED-certified home.

-Best for Vermont-specific coverage options
+Best for regional coverage options

 Avg. premium for $300K dwelling